Skip to Content

 Roles and Responsibilities

-The workplace includes any location where an employee performs work for the employer.
-Under this definition, the field site is considered a workplace, thereby rendering the supervisor accountable for the health and well-being of participants engaged in field activities under the Occupational Health and Safety Act.
+The workplace includes any land, premises, location or thing at, upon, in or near which a worker performs work for the employer.
+Under this definition, the field site is considered a workplace, thereby rendering the supervisor accountable for the health, safety and well-being of participants engaged in field activities under the Occupational Health and Safety Act, RSO 1990, c O.1.
 The Act stipulates that employers must provide employees with a workplace free from recognized hazards that could cause death or serious physical harm, of which the employer knew or ought to have known.
 It is the supervisor’s responsibility to conduct risk assessment for all field activities.
 In instances where hazards cannot be eliminated, particularly in remote sites, it is the supervisor’s responsibility to formulate risk reduction and mitigation plans.

 Field Safety Pre-planning